The Kingsmen in Person

-The Kingsmen in Person is the first album by the rock band The Kingsmen, released in 1963.
-The album featured "Louie Louie", the band's biggest success.
+The Kingsmen in Person is the first album by American rock band the Kingsmen, released in 1963.
+The album contains the single "Louie Louie", the band's biggest success.

 Recording

 The Kingsmen recorded "Louie Louie" at Northwestern Inc. recording studio on April 6, 1963.
-After being reissued by Wand, "Louie Louie" debuted in the Billboard Hot 100 at #83 on November 9 and quickly began ascending the charts.
+After being reissued by Wand, "Louie Louie" debuted in the Billboard Hot 100 at NO. 83 on November 9 and quickly began ascending the charts.
 Trying to capitalize on the success of the song, the Kingsmen decided to release an entire album, and gigs at the Chase nightclub were booked on November 15 and 16 to record what was to become The Kingsmen in Person.

 Jack Ely, the singer of "Louie Louie", and bassist Bob Nordby appeared on no other tracks on the album because they quit before it was recorded.
 The album liner notes presented an abridged group history with no mention of Ely or Nordby, instead showcasing Lynn Easton as the group’s sole founder and creative force.